ramonrietdijk/livewire-tables/docs/advanced/relations.md

 As a `BelongsTo` relationship has already been joined by the table, it can be more performant to add `qualifyUsingAlias()` to any `BelongsTo` columns.
 This will internally add a `where` clause to the joined table instead of a subquery as described above.

 Displaying data from a x-to-many relationship is also possible.
 If a column of `tags.name` is referenced, the Livewire Table will get the `name` of all associated `tags`.
-These values will then joined by a comma.
+These values will then be joined by a comma.

 Note that for very specific use cases you can always make use of [computed](/usage/columns#computed) columns.